 The advantages of PTS as compared to PTB are:

 Transfemoral prosthesis is designed for use by patients with an amputation above the knee.
-Due to the complex design of the knee joint.

 The C-LEG is the world’s first hydraulic stance and swing phase control knee-shin system that is completely micro-processor controlled.
 The unique relationship between the microprocessor and the hydraulic controls enables the C-LEG to offer amputees the closest possible approximation to a natural gait.